 When significant news events occur, usually my first reaction is “How will I teach this to my students?”
 This was the question I asked myself on Aug.
 5, 2012, when an assailant shot and killed six members of the Sikh community at their temple in Oak Creek, Wisconsin.
 I felt such sadness and horror on hearing of this atrocity.
 At the same time, I realized how very little I knew about Sikhs.
 Continue reading.

-Read more about the people who died that in an online memorial at the Sikh Temple of Wisconsin website.
+Read more about the people who died that day in an online memorial at the Sikh Temple of Wisconsin website.
 Remember Oak Creek, a project by the Sikh Coalition and the Revolutionary Love Project, also provides vital resources and suggestions for learning more about this tragedy.

 This is sadly one of many massacres in U.S. history.